Find access to food & connect with local communities.

 Some supermarkets such as Trader Joe’s will throw out perfectly edible food in unprotected dumpsters.
 As a general rule of thumb the expiration date on a perishable item of food is usually 1 week later than whenever has been listed.
 If in doubt, your nose has tens of thousands of years of evolution behind it — if something smells rotten or spoiled, treat it as if it is!
 Trashwiki.org has a crowdsourced list of places in urban areas that have particularly bountiful “trash harvests,” use it!

-- For Portland, here’s a freegan map with lots of useful info on where to find free food.
+- For Portland, check out the Portland Dumpsters map with lots of useful info on where to find free food.

 Food aid & hunger relief

 Want to help those in need?
 There are plenty of ways to help.
 You may support local food banks & food pantries.
-You may buy Community Supported Agriculture (CSA) shares, to keep them available & economically sustainable.
+You may buy CSA shares and support community gardens, to keep them available & economically sustainable.
 You may donate food, money, volunteer time & resources to local food distribution programs.

 There are several item collection & fundraising initiatives that support aid & food relief charities that you may support.